kw5km/Nanopore-Constrained-Code/README.md

 * `-f_p`: file path location of saved padding info
 * `-f_c`: file path for teh orignal message outouts to check against decoded outputs
 *
-  After decoding, RS decoding can be applied to further correct any residual errors or missing sequences using 'RS_singleCodeword_decode.m`.
+  After decoding, RS decoding can be applied to further correct any residual errors or missing sequences using `RS_singleCodeword_decode.m`.
 Results can be viewed using `paper_PLOT.m`.